PalFish

 Setting up Payoneer is relatively straightforward – simply visit their website.
 You will also need to upload some documents verifying your identity and address.
 Note that it may take a few days for Payoneer to verify your documents, as this must be done manually, hence why PalFish asks you to set up Payoneer at the initial application stage.

-Bonus: benefit from a $25 bonus if you sign up for Payoneer via our link, paid once you have earnt your first $1000!
+Bonus: benefit from a $25 bonus if you sign up for Payoneer via our link, paid once you have earned your first $1000!

 Once you have passed the initial verification process, you will then be invited to schedule your demo class.
 Note that, although you need to schedule the demo class on the booking system, it is a recorded demo class – there is no live student.